Michael A. Taylor: 2020 season

 After batting .196/.253/.424 with five home runs and 16 RBIs over 38 games in the shortened 2020 season, Taylor was placed on outright waivers by the Nationals.
 The team announced October 15, 2020, that he had cleared waivers and elected free agency rather than accept an assignment to the minor leagues.

-Kansas City Royals
+Kansas City Royals (2021–2022)

 On November 30, 2020, Taylor signed a one-year contract worth $1.75 million with the Kansas City Royals.
-On September 29, 2021, Taylor signed a two-year, $9 million contract extension.

-2021 season

 In 2021, Taylor batted .244/.297/.356 with 12 home runs and 54 RBIs while playing a career high 142 games.
 He won a Gold Glove Award and a Fielding Bible Award as a center fielder, having led all AL center fielders with 11 assists and ranked third with 351 putouts and a .992 fielding percentage.
+At the end of the season, the Royals signed Taylor to a two-year, $9 million contract extension.

+In 2022, Taylor played in 124 games for Kansas City, hitting .254/.313/.357 with 9 home runs and 43 RBI.

 Minnesota Twins

-On January 23, 2023, Taylor was traded to the Minnesota Twins in exchange for minor league pitchers Steven Cruz and Evan Sisk.
+On January 23, 2023, the Royals traded Taylor to the Minnesota Twins in exchange for minor league pitchers Steven Cruz and Evan Sisk.
+In 129 appearances for Minnesota, he slashed .220/.278/.442 with a career-high 21 home runs, 51 RBI, and 13 stolen bases.
+Taylor became a free agent following the season.

+Pittsburgh Pirates

+On March 16, 2024, Taylor signed a one-year, $4 million contract with the Pittsburgh Pirates.
+He played in 113 games for Pittsburgh, slashing .193/.253/.290 with five home runs, 21 RBI, and 12 stolen bases.
+Taylor was designated for assignment by the Pirates on September 24.
+He was released the next day.

+Chicago White Sox

+On February 12, 2025, Taylor signed a one-year, $1.95 million contract with the Chicago White Sox for the 2025 season.
+He announced his retirement on the final day of the season.

+Retirement

+Taylor announced his retirement to members of the media on September 28, 2025, before the final game of the season versus the Washington Nationals at Nationals Park, a place he played for many years.
+He said he had decided a few months earlier to retire to spend more time with his family, though he was interested in coaching down the road.
+“To be able to play my last games of my career here in this ballpark in front of these fans, it’s just the icing on the cake,” Taylor said.
+He received multiple standing ovations from the Nationals Park crowd.

+Personal life

+He is married to his wife Brianna and has two children, Naomi and Deuce.
+The couple have two children.